 How does pricing work and what do your collections include?

-Coverage for intimate weddings and restaurant celebrations of 75 or fewer guests begins at $2,500.
-Complete collections begin at $4,000 and all include coverage by me with a digital download of fully edited high resolution files and personal usage rights.
+Coverage for intimate weddings and restaurant celebrations of 100 or fewer guests begins at $3,600.
+Complete collections begin at $5,200 and all include coverage by me and a second photographer with a digital download of fully edited high resolution files and personal usage rights.
 Each client also receives a personal site with links to password protected online galleries divided into sections of the day.
 Additional costs will vary depending on your time line / hours of coverage, guest count / additional photographers, and whether you want prints, albums, or an engagement session.
 Once we chat and get to know one another, it’ll be easy to customize something that works perfectly for your needs and budget!